- Chelsea Green - http://www.chelseagreen.com/content -

 So often, the obvious solution is right at our fingertips, but it looks so simple that we fail to notice.
 Generations of gardeners have consistently come up with the same chain of logic: a fertile soil is the key to growing garden vegetables; compost is the key to a fertile soil.
 The first step in the four-season harvest is learning to make good compost.
 It’s not difficult.
 Compost wants to happen.

 Compost is the end result of the decomposition of organic matter.
 It is basically a brown to black crumbly material that looks like a rich chocolate fudge cake.
 Compost is produced by managing the breakdown of organic material in a pile called a compost heap.
 Compost enhances soil fertility because fertile soil and compost share a prolific population of organisms whose food is decaying organic matter.
 The life processes of these organisms help make nutrients from the organic matter and the minerals in the soil available to growing plants.
-A fertile soil is filled with life.
-Compost is the life preserver.

 Gardeners are not alone in their reverence for compost.
 Poets have found it equally inspiring.
 Andrew Hudgins, in a poem titled “Compost: An Ode,” refers to the role of the compost heap in uniting life and death: “a leisurely collapsing of the thing into its possibilities.”
 John Updike reminds us that since “all process is reprocessing,” the forest can consume its fallen trees and “the woodchuck corpse vanish to leave behind a poem.”
 Walt Whitman marvels at how composting allows the earth to grow “such sweet things out of such corruptions.”